Urinary incontinence - retropubic suspension

 This procedure is done to treat stress incontinence.

-Before discussing surgery, your doctor will have you try bladder retraining, Kegel exercises, medicines, or other options.
+Before discussing surgery, your surgeon will have you try bladder retraining, Kegel exercises, medicines, or other options.
 If you tried these and are still having problems with urine leakage, surgery may be your best option.

 Risks